batterypointwriting/batterypointwriting.github.io/submit.md

 To make a submission:

 Sit down with a piece of paper and a pen and handwrite your message.
-Send a photo or scan of the handwritten message to batterypointwriting@proton.me.
+Send us a photo or scan of the handwritten message.
 There's no length too long or too short, submit a one sentence poem if you like.

 You should:
 - Say what you wanna say (any topic)